 Well, a lot.
 Just on the personal front, Pitt is said to have allegedly sobered up in rehab following the divorce announcement.
 He also was either involved or just friends with MIT professor Neri Oxman for a while (their exact relationship has always been unclear, despite making countless headlines).
 Jolie, meanwhile, has kept up with her humanitarian work for the United Nations.
 But divorce-wise, the Pitt and Jolie hadn’t been able to agree on custody or child-support arrangements — which means they’re still technically married.

 Awkward.
-So, what went down over the summer?
+So, what went down last summer?

 As I said, Jolie and Pitt just couldn’t seem to come to an understanding over custody or seemingly anything else tied to their split.
 The kids had been living in London as Jolie filmed in the U.K., though Pitt is still based in Los Angeles.
 Back in June, a judge established a schedule for Pitt to spend time with the kids (other than Maddox, who at 16 the court determined was old enough to decide if he wanted to see his dad or not).
 As a result, Jolie and the kids returned to Los Angeles.